 It keeps you accountable – to yourself

 Logging time keeps you accountable toward wasted time – at the moment’s notice.
 No one will notice if a team member spends 15 to 30 minutes a day browsing through nonwork-related blog posts about gadgets or sports.
-However, it is important that he, himself develops a sense of productive time management.
+However, it is important that he, himself develops a sense of productive time management software.
 If he realizes midday that he spent an hour (a quarter of a working day) browsing the web instead of doing the actual work, his attitude might change.

 Provides precise project timelines